metabase/metabase/docs/configuring-metabase/config-template.md

 # Config file template

-You can generate the following template by changing into the top-level Metabase repo directory and running:
+You can generate the following template by changing into the top-level Metabase directory and running:

 ```
 clojure -M:run:ee config-template